RBI appoints external IT firm for special audit of HDFC Bank’s IT infrastructure

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing

-Also read: HDFC Bank’s internet, mobile services hit for third day in a row

-The bank shall accordingly extend its cooperation to the external professional IT firm for conducting the special IT audit, it further said.
+The bank shall, accordingly, extend its cooperation to the external professional IT firm so appointed by the RBI for conducting the special IT audit, it further said.

-RBI had on December 2 last year directed HDFC Bank to temporarily halt sourcing of new credit card customers as well as launches of digital business generating activities planned under its proposed programme ‐Digital 2.0.
+The RBI had, on December 2 last year, directed HDFC Bank to temporarily halt the sourcing of new credit card customers as well as launches of digital business generating activities planned under its proposed programme, Digital 2.0.

 3D printing has a future — but India needs an integrated approach to keep pace with global manufacturing